-- [69] The Complainant stated that the City of Red Deer Assessment includes components of Machinery and Equipment ["M & E"], chattels or other components of non-assembly property that is captured either in error, or misclassified (page 2 of 360 in C.1). - [70] The 2015 Assessment for Tricycle Ranches Ltd. (Burnco) includes fuel tanks and weigh scales.
-The Complainant submits that these are assessed in error, and should not be assessed because they are chattels used for the enjoyment of the chattel (page 18 of 360 in C.1). - [71] The Complainant requested that the Board consider (in their deliberations for each of the properties being heard collectively), whether the identified items have lost their character as a chattel, and have become a tenants fixture?"
+- [69] The Complainant stated that the City of Red Deer Assessment includes components of Machinery and Equipment ["M & E"], chattels or other components of non-assembly property that is captured either in error, or misclassified (page 2 of 360 in C.1). - [70] The 2015 Assessment for Halliburton Partners Canada ULC two Bridge Cranes and a fuel tank.
+The Complainant submits that these are assessed in error, and should not be assessed because they are chattels used for the enjoyment of the chattel (page 82 of 360 in C.1). - [71] The Complainant requested that the Board consider (in their deliberations for each of the properties being heard collectively), whether the identified items (including a crane, craneway, automotive hoist, automotive fume exhauster, small above ground used oil tanks, above ground fuel tank with dispensing equipment and weigh scales) have lost their character as a chattel, and have become a tenants fixture?"
 And, is a tenant's fixture different from a normal fixture?
-The Complainant believes that this is the crucial issue, as the decision will have a direct impact on the City's assessments. - [72] Further, the Complainant noted that chattels used in manufacturing and processing are to be assessed as M&E as defined in the MGA S.1(j) and S1(j)(i)(ii) of MRAT: MGA S.1(j) - (j) "improvement" means (i) a structure,
+The Complainant believes that this is the crucial issue, as the decision will have a direct impact on the City's assessments.